jaalto/project-emacs--tinydesk/README.rst

 This project contains an `Emacs`_ package that helps saving and restoring list of open files and directories.

-E.g if you want to hae different kind of editing sessions, you can restore or combine any one of the them into current Emacs.
-Likewise, you can **unload** list of files from Emacs.
+E.g if you want to keep certain files to a "project", you can restore or combine any one of the these saved states into current Emacs.
+Likewise, you can **unload** list of files, i.e. projects, from Emacs.

 See documentation at the beginning of ``*.el`` file for further information.

 Epackage
 ========